FluffyKas/fylo-dark-landing-page/README.md

 *Partials, modules*

 One big pain with CSS is how long it tends to get.
-In this challenge I modularized everything, one Sass file to each section, one for variables, one for buttons, etc. Suddenly it became much easier to find what I wanted.:simple_smile:
+In this challenge I modularized everything, one Sass file to each section, one for variables, one for buttons, etc. Suddenly it became much easier to find what I wanted.

 *Nesting*